rafalcode/kplot/README.md

 To keep up to date with the current stable release of kplot, visit the [kplot website](https://kristaps.bsd.lv/kplot).

+## Fork rationale
+Primarily concerned about the serif fonts which I'm not a fan of.
+Cairo isn't great on fonts, but I think it can manage nonserif. plotctx() doesn't seem to be documented, but surely there's a way to change font size.
+Check for how this would affect buffer sizes.

 ## Code Example

 Interfacing with kplot is fairly easy.